Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

-although other conventions are in use.
-Since $\mathrm{div}(T)$ is vector-valued and the parallel transport of vectors is path-dependent, we cannot in general integrate to get a divergence theorem for tensors.
-In the case of a flat metric however, we are able to integrate to get a divergence theorem for each component

-In physics, the vector field $u$ often represents the \textbf{current vector} (AKA current density , flux , flux density) $j\equiv\rho u$ of an actual physical flow, where $\rho$ is the density of the physical quantity $Q$ and $u$ is thus a velocity field; e.g. in $\mathbb{R}^{3}$, $j$ has units $Q/(\mathrm{length})^{2}(\mathrm{time})$.
-There are several quantities that can be defined around this concept:
+In physics, one considers the divergence of the \textbf{current vector} (AKA current density , flux , flux density) $j\equiv\rho u$ of a physical flow in space at a moment in time, where $\rho$ is the density of the physical quantity $Q$ and $u$ is thus a velocity field; e.g. in $\mathbb{R}^{3}$, $j$ has units $Q/(\mathrm{length})^{2}(\mathrm{time})$.
+For a flat Riemannian metric on the manifold representing space, the \textbf{continuity equation} (AKA equation of continuity ) is